jtam11/Project---01/README.md

 * App takes in users (signup/login/logout)
 * Each user can CRUD their own clothes.
 * Carousels that allow user to scroll through their clothing
-* User can filter through their wardrobe by type
+* User can filter through their wardrobe by type of clothing

 ## Planned Features
 * User can upload pictures directly